regina-normal/regina/python/docstrings/README.txt

 ----------------------------------------------------------------------------

-The upstream pybind11_mkdoc tool is distributed under the following license:
+The original pybind11_mkdoc tool is distributed under the following license:

   The MIT License (MIT)